 Use your puppy’s weakness for tasty treats to bribe your way near his food bowl.

-In fact, toss a treat to him every time he exhibits good behavior related to his food.
+Toss a treat to him every time he exhibits good behavior related to his food.

 It can be sitting calmly while you serve, or it can just be letting random people be near the bowl.

-Treating him for letting go of his bone, or allowing you to remove his bowl – food or no food – are other things you can try.
+Treating him for letting go of his bone or allowing you to remove his bowl – food or no food – are other things you can try.

 81. Switch to Tastier Food During Meals